Learning Spoken Language

 • Wernicke’s area was activated by semantically but not syntactically different sentences.
 The car is in the garage.
 The automobile is in the garage (p.
 28).

 • Neurons in Wernicke’s area are spaced about 20% farther apart and are cabled together with longer interconnecting axons than the corresponding area to the right of the brain.
-The implication is that language practice during early human development resulted in longer and more connected neurons in the Wernicke region, allowing greater sensitivity to meaning (p.
+The implication is that language practice during early human development led to longer and more interconnected neurons in the Wernicke region, allowing for greater sensitivity to meaning (p.
 28).

 • Memory systems develop to store and recall.
 There are several different types of memory banks (p.
 28).

-• If the semantic network finds no meaning, it may signal for a repetition of the original spoken word to reprime the process (p.
+• If the semantic network fails to find meaning, it may signal a repetition of the original spoken word to restart the process (p.
 29).

 • Reading words shares several steps with the model of spoken language processing (p.
 29).